essiero/weekend-redux-feedback-loop/README.md

             [ ] dispatch "CLEAR_INPUT" to store
             [ ] function in store to return feedback object state as empty object [X] navigate to '/' home page (feelings) (need to wrap with Link)

+    LEFT:
+        I need to figure out how to render feedback components on the Review page; and how to make one object out of the different components to post to the database.

+        Also need to check that my resetFeedback function and Success component actually work